nektro/me.nektro.net/static/docs/favorite_quotes.md

 # My Favorite Quotes

-I used to store these on Facebook, but I wanted to share them.

 > "If you come in last place it doesn't mean you're bad, it just means everyone else is better than you."

 > "Peace is not the absence of conflict, but the ability to deal with it in a peaceful way."